DewrDev/TimerUtility/readme.md

 # Delete Last Result
 Useful for removing results that are recorded in incorrectly or accidentally.
 Upon pressing this button, the user is presented with a 'Confirm/Cancel' dialogue box just in-case the button was pressed in error

+# Restore Last Result

+In-case the last result was deleted in error (using the 'Delete Last Result' button as mentioned above), that result can actually be restored within the current session.
+Note that deleted results are not permanently stored, and will be lost if the app is restarted or if a new Result is taken.

 # Export to file
 Using the 'Save' button or the hotkey CTRL+S, the current results can be easily exported to a .txt file.
 I found this useful for saving my results for later use if needed.